Muhammedsuwaneh/Muhammedsuwaneh/README.md

 ### Hi there 👋

 I'm Muhammed.
 Pursuing a degree in Computer Engineering.
-I develop, design and test both web and desktop applications.
+I use various software engineering techniques to develop, design and test web and desktop applications.
-I'm kind of nerdy but curious and willing to learn new stuff.
+Kind of nerdy but curious and willing to learn new stuff.

-I make use of the following tech stack/tools in my software related projects:
+I make use of the following technologies in my software related projects:

 <div id="badges">
   <img src="https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white" />